 - The Prentice Institute supports and conducts research on the changing human populations and the potential impacts on social, environmental, and economic issues, and communicates its findings widely.

-- The Prentice Institute and its research collaborations seek to understand long-term changes in human and economic environments, within an historical context, with particular attention to the role human actions play in influencing these outcomes.
+- The Prentice Institute and its research collaborators seek to understand long-term changes in human and economic environments, within a historical context, with particular attention to the role human actions play in influencing these outcomes.

 - We conduct and integrate research on the dynamics of Canadian and global demography and their impact on economic well-being through migration, culture, trade, and natural resource availability.

 - We communicate widely the output of our work and that of others to stimulate further research and to enable individuals, governments, and corporations to make better-informed decisions.
 We educate students and future researchers.